Suzuki XL-7

 The Suzuki XL-7 (styled as XL7 for the second generation) is a mid-size SUV sold by Suzuki from 1998 to 2009, over two generations.
 Slotted above the Grand Vitara in Suzuki's lineup, the XL-7 offered three-row seating.
-XL-7 stands for "Xtra Large 7 seater".
+XL-7 stands for "Xtra Large 7-seater".

 First generation (XL-7; 1998)

-The first-generation XL-7 was a Suzuki design, had a body-on-frame construction, and was essentially a stretched Grand Vitara.
+The first-generation Grand Vitara XL-7 or just XL-7 was a Suzuki design, had a body-on-frame construction, and was essentially a stretched Grand Vitara.
 The North American version had a Suzuki-designed 2.5- or 2.7-liter V6 engine, on a rear-wheel drive-based platform with optional four-wheel drive.
 Beginning in 2003, European versions were also available with a 2.0-liter Peugeot turbodiesel engine producing 109 PS.

-A unique trait in the US market in this segment, the XL-7 was available with a five-speed manual transmission, in both five- and seven-seat variants.
+A unique trait in the US market in this segment was that the XL-7 was available with a five-speed manual transmission, in both five- and seven-seat variants.

 When introduced, the XL-7 was the least expensive SUV available with three-row seating in North America.
 It was awarded the Consumers Digest "Best Buy" award.
 However, sales slowed as the vehicle aged relative to the competition.

 In Thailand, the Grand Vitara XL-7 was Imported by Siam International Corporation Co.
 Ltd. on 2002.

 In Indonesia, the Grand Escudo XL-7 was launched on July 19, 2003, at the 12th Gaikindo Auto Expo.